guvaldovinos/Home-Network-Security-Assessment-Nmap-/README.md

 ---

 ## ⚙️ Steps Completed
+- Ran OS detection against the target host, confirming a Linux-based OS consistent with a Fiberhome router/modem, then verified with a follow-up port/service scan to confirm no discrepancies.
+- Ran a TCP SYN scan (`-sS`) — a fast, stealthy scan technique commonly used in security assessments — and saved output for review (`-oN`).
+-  Ran a UDP scan (`-sU`) to identify open, filtered, and closed UDP services.
-1. Ran a TCP scan with the `--reason` flag to identify open/closed ports and the exact response behind each classification.
+- an a TCP scan with the `--reason` flag to determine the exact network response behind each port's classification.
-2. Ran a UDP scan to identify open, filtered, and closed UDP services.
-3. Ran a vulnerability scan using `--script vuln` against discovered open ports.
+- Ran a vulnerability scan using `--script vuln` against discovered open ports.
-4. Validated flagged findings using a version scan (`nmap -sV`), MAC address vendor lookup, and manual review of HTTP/HTTPS response headers.
-5. Documented findings and remediation recommendations in a structured report.
+- Documented findings and remediation recommendations in a structured report.

 ---

 ## 🧩 Key Skills Demonstrated
-- Running and interpreting Nmap TCP/UDP scans
+* Performing OS detection, TCP SYN scanning, UDP scanning, and vulnerability scanning with Nmap
-- Understanding scan reason codes (SYN-ACK, RST, ICMP unreachable, no-response)
+* Understanding scan reason codes (SYN-ACK, RST, ICMP unreachable, no-response)
-- Distinguishing confirmed findings from false positives using multi-source validation
+* Distinguishing confirmed findings from false positives using multi-source validation (version scan, vendor lookup, manual review)
--  Documenting technical findings and remediation in a clear, structured report
+* Documenting technical findings and remediation steps

 ---
 ## 📸 Screenshots
 <img width="1999" height="494" alt="ipconfig_" src="https://github.com/user-attachments/assets/ad42036b-6532-4c02-863b-acc0887ddf1e" />
-Caption: Here we ran "nmap --version" on PowerShell to confirmed what version we of Nmap we have installed in our device.
+Caption: Ran "nmap --version" on PowerShell to confirmed what version we of Nmap we have installed in our device.
 <img width="1386" height="1039" alt="network_scan" src="https://github.com/user-attachments/assets/97fbd41c-7c26-4280-a82f-f018d6b33aa4" />
 Caption: Performed a ping scan to find live hosts on my network